manymoments/manymoments.github.io/_posts/2022-12-27-set-replication.md

 ---
-title: Set Replication - fault tolerance without total ordering via locked broadcast
+title: “Set Replication: fault tolerance without total ordering via locked broadcast”
 date: 2022-12-27 04:00:00 -05:00
 tags:
 - dist101
-author:
+author: Ittai Abraham
 ---

 While state machine replication is the gold standard for implementing any ideal functionality, its power comes at the cost of needing to totally order all transactions and as a consequence solve (Byzantine) agreement.
 In some cases this overhead is unnecessary.